NHU Policy & Strategy Officer - Band D - HUMINT - Counter Terrorism Policing HQ

 Job Summary

-- Provide guidance and support to the CTP National HUMINT network, and coordinate the delivery of the national HUMINT policies and procedures
+• Guidance & Coordination – Provide expert advice and support to the CTP National HUMINT network, ensuring the effective delivery and implementation of national HUMINT policies and procedures.

-- Build and maintain effective working relationships with regional CT teams and partner agencies
+• Stakeholder Engagement – Build and sustain strong working relationships with regional CT teams and partner agencies, acting as a trusted liaison to resolve emerging issues early.

-- Attend local and national meetings on behalf of the NHU in relation to HUMINT policies
+• Representation – Attend local and national meetings on behalf of NHU, contributing to discussions on HUMINT policy and strategy.

 Vetting